Curriculum

 Reading for Pleasure Books

 Our aim at Manor Farm Academy is for every child to enjoy books; we therefore give children a Reading for Pleasure book to instill in them a passion for reading.
 Children will take home a Reading for Pleasure book from our classroom libraries which they will have chosen for themselves.
 We would not yet expect children who are accessing the Read Write Inc. Phonics lessons to read these books by themselves.
-These books are for adults at home to read to children, perhaps before bedtime or when relaxing.
+For these pupils, these books are for adults at home to read to children, perhaps before bedtime or when relaxing.
 However once pupils have completed their Read Write Inc. Phonics journey, we would strongly encourage the children to read their Reading for Pleasure book independently.

 All books will be changed regularly and monitored by staff.
 Parents and carers are asked to comment in the children’s Reading Record when they hear their child read.
 Although we understand how busy life can be, we do ask that all children aim to read aloud to an adult for at least five minutes per day.
 Research has continually shown us the positive impact that reading can have on all areas of your child’s learning.